-Feminizing hormone therapy includes medications that will reduce the level of testosterone and increase estrogen (or estradiol) to allow feminizing changes to occur.
+Feminizing hormone therapy includes medications that will reduce the level of testosterone while providing enough estrogen (or estradiol) to allow feminizing changes to occur.
 It is important to let your provider know if you take any other prescribed medications or over-the-counter supplements as these may interfere with feminizing medications.

-Estradiol is a hormone that promotes feminine physical changes.
 Estradiol can be given in many ways, most commonly, oral, transdermal or injectable.
 Your provider should review the pros and cons of each of these.
-It is important to review your medical history with your provider particularly if you have a history of cancer (particularly breast or prostate), heart disease, stroke, blood clots, liver disease or you smoke, as your risks associated with hormone therapy may be increased if you have any of these.
-Risks related to estradiol therapy may include increased risk of blood clots, high triglycerides, high blood pressure and possibly heart disease/stroke, particularly if you are older than age 50 years.
+It is important to review your medical history with your provider particularly if you have a history of cancer (including breast or prostate), heart disease, stroke, blood clots, liver disease or smoking, because your risks associated with hormone therapy may be increased if you have any of these.
+Risks related to estradiol therapy may include increased risk of blood clots, change in cholesterol profile, high blood pressure and possibly heart disease/stroke, particularly if you are older than age 50 years.

 Physical changes may take some time to occur.
 Below we have provided a general expected timeline.
 It is important to know that everyone is different.
 Your height, voice and Adams apple will not change with hormone therapy.